your/golly_vectorializer/README.md

 The software delivered exceeded the original requirements and maybe skipped some of them... but, judging from the results, we personally don't regret that. :)

 ## License
-Golly Vectorializer is released under the [MIT License](http://opensource.org/licenses/MIT).
+Golly Vectorializer is released under the [GPLv3 License](http://www.gnu.org/licenses/gpl-3.0.en.html).